cigmaian/tabletasks/README.md

+  //
+     I was trying to implement the search bar in the 1st table, but I couldn't make it work with property with the other features of the app.
+So, in the end, I took the safe and easy route and I create another table iteration only with the search bar feature.
+     This was one of my first relatively more complex apps developed in React so I learned a lot, I enjoyed the challenge.

 Tasks:

 1. Create a table from the data attached to the challenge, feel free to use the <table><table/> html tags, or any other html structure you find appropriate.